 - Here is a map of the cave

-If you check out the map below, you can see this cave is long enough to actually utilize a map so that is saying something and there are a lot of things to check out as you explore.
+If you check out the map below, you can see this cave is long enough to utilize a map, so it is easy to explore without getting lost.

 After a short 5 minute walk from the parking lot, which has bathrooms, you arrive at the opening to the cave, which is named Devils Kitchen.
 From the kitchen, you make your descent into the cave.

-The cave itself is extensive at the openings; I would say about 20-30 feet across.
-Make a note of the ground though as you head in and start to lose light, it is very jagged and should not be taken lightly.
+The cave is extensive at the openings; I would say about 20-30 feet across.
+Make a note of the ground as you head in and start to lose light; it is very jagged and should not be taken lightly.